Oil & Gas Producers

 Recent Developments

-• According to the US Energy Information Administration (EIA), natural gas production in the US will decline this year amid record high demand.
+• According to the US Energy Information Administration (EIA), natural gas production in the US will decline in 2024 amid record high demand.
 The agency projected that dry gas production would ease from a record 103.8 billion cubic feet per day in 2023 to 103.5 billion cubic feet per day in 2024 as some producers cut back on their drilling activities after average gas prices sank to a 32-year low in March.
 In 2025, the EIA projects output to rise to 104.6 billion cubic feet per day.

 • Oil and gas production companies are expanding offshore drilling operations in the Gulf of Mexico in part because doing so releases fewer greenhouse gases than drilling on land, The New York Times reports.
 Industry executives are betting on sustained demand for oil and gas for years to come and argue that offshore drilling is better for the climate than drilling on land because offshore operations emit far less greenhouse gases than producing the same amount of oil and gas on land, according to NYT.
 The greenhouse gas emissions associated with extracting a barrel of oil from the Gulf of Mexico are as much as a third lower than emissions from producing a barrel of oil from fields on US soil, according to a report published last year by the National Ocean Industries Association, an industry group for offshore oil, gas, and wind businesses, cited by NYT.